FStarLang/PoP-in-FStar/book/part1/part1_execution.rst

   * :math:`\zeta` means that recursive functions were unrolled

-We'll revisit what these reduction steps mean in a later chapter, including how to customize it for your needs.
+We'll revisit what these reduction steps mean in a later chapter, including how to customize them for your needs.

 Compiling to OCaml
 ^^^^^^^^^^^^^^^^^^